 Explore the issues of intellectual property control and plagiarism

-With the phenomenal amount of content published on the internet, intellectual property is a critical aspect to be covered in the classroom.
+With the phenomenal amount of content published on the internet, intellectual property is an essential aspect to be covered in the classroom.
 It could be interesting to make a list of the advantages of publishing its content on the blockchain since all the information related to the time of publication would be made public and not editable (it must be remembered that on most websites, it is possible to change the publication date of a web page, article or column).

 Explore the notion of privacy with students